-A student will be placed on academic probation when his/her rate of progress or cumulative grade point average (CGPA) is less than the minimum at the end of a semester.
+A student will be placed on academic probation when his/her rate of pace or cumulative grade point average (CGPA) is less than the minimum at the end of the semester.
 During the period of academic probation, students are considered to be on financial aid warning.

 Students on academic probation are expected to show commitment to removing themselves from probationary status.
-Students may be asked to participate in academic advising or extra tutorial sessions.
-Upon completion of the probationary period of one semester, the student's progress will be reevaluated to determine if the student is making satisfactory academic progress.
-A student on academic probation who does not achieve the minimum rate of progress or cumulative grade point average (CGPA) at the close of the probationary semester or grading period will be dismissed and will no longer be eligible for financial aid.
+Students may be asked to participate in academic advising or extra tutoring sessions.
+Upon completion of the probationary period of one semester, the student's progress will be reevaluated

 A student may appeal (see appeal/complaint procedure) academic dismissal beginning at the Campus Director level if he/she feels the academic dismissal was caused by mitigating circumstances such as extended illness, personal tragedy, accident, a death in the immediate family or other special circumstances.
-Students who choose to appeal must submit a completed appeal form to the Registrar's office within 10 days of notification they are not making SAP.
+Students who choose to appeal must submit a completed appeal form to the Registrar's office within ten (10) days of notification they are not making SAP.
+The appeal form must include a statement as to why the student did not meet SAP and an explanation of what corrective measures have been taken to ensure satisfactory progress in the future.
+The school will respond to the appeal in writing, either approving or denying, within three (3) business days.
 If the appeal is granted, the student will be entered on academic probation and financial aid probation.
 Students on financial aid probation are eligible to receive financial aid during this period.
 If, at the next review point, the student meets both requirements, he/she will be removed from academic and financial aid probation.
 If the student fails to meet the requirements of the probation, the student will be withdrawn and will be ineligible for financial aid.